nareshk-gs/JavaBasics/PITCHME.md

 ## Why, why & why @color[red](?)

-- Holds business logic to be executed at the time of class loading in JVM <!-- .element: class="fragment" -->
+- Holds business logic to be executed at the time of class loading in JVM
 - Use to initialize static variables

 ---